alexander-schranz/do-we-really-need-a-serializer/README.md

 As I'm doing a lot of with [Hexagonal architecture](https://github.com/alexander-schranz/hexagonal-architecture-study) in the last time.
 The questions is that the API json structure should really be part of the "Application Core".
-As it should maybe be the API Controller "Adapter" defining it s response structure and not the Domain Model.
+As it should maybe be the API Controller "Adapter" defining its response structure and not the Domain Model.
 I'm thinking that the Structure of my API point are so important for my Business Logic that they should be part of my Application Core and not should be defined outside of it over some Infrastructure configuration or other things.
-Alternate as listed above and [DDD](https://de.wikipedia.org/wiki/Domain-driven_Design) representation models and repositories which I think hard sometimes to maintain and getting to whole Team into this Mindset.
+Alternate solution as listed above and [DDD](https://de.wikipedia.org/wiki/Domain-driven_Design) representation models and repositories which I think hard sometimes to maintain and getting to whole Team into this Mindset.